 Brewers have been using SRM to measure and adjust the color of their beer for centuries.
 But what is SRM, exactly?
 And what does it mean for craft brewers?
 In this article, we’ll discuss what SRM is and how it affects the color of your beer.
 We’ll also explore some tips for adjusting your beer’s color using SRM measurements.
 So what are you waiting for?
 Start reading!

 SRM stands for “standard reference method.”
 It’s a way of measuring the color of beer, and it’s been around since the 19th century.
 The SRM scale runs from 0 to 40, with 0 being completely colorless and 40 being black.
 The vast majority of beers fall somewhere in between these two extremes.
 Brewers use SRM to adjust the color of their beer.
 A lower SRM number means a lighter-colored beer, while a higher SRM number means a darker-colored beer.

 There are several factors that affect a beer’s color, including malt type, grain bill, and brewing process.
-The SRM scale can help brewers control and predict the color of their beer.
+The SRM scale can help brewers control and predict the color of their beer, you can drink beer on the best scotch whiskey glasses.
 For example, if a brewer wants to make a pale ale, they would use malt with a low SRM.
 If they wanted to make a stout, they would use malt with a high SRM.

 Adjusting Your Beer’s Color With SRM

 There are several ways to adjust the color of your beer using SRM measurements.
 Here are a few tips: